 This technical report aims to document the calculations and considerations made to a) resolve informant differences, b) conduct basic plausibility checks for height and weight measurements, and c) calculate the body mass index.
-Data corrections reported here apply mostly to the face-to-face 2 data (Version 4.1.0), but for consistency reasons, the corrections were also adopted for the first data collection of TwinLife.
+Data corrections reported here apply mostly to the face-to-face 2 to face-to-face 4 data (Version 4.1.0 - Version 8.0.0), but for consistency reasons, the corrections were also adopted for the first data collection of TwinLife.
 These changes were only implemented for the final height (bdy0100_hgt), final weight (bdy0200_wgt) and final BMI (bdy0300) variables.
 The unaltered variables are still included in the final data set (see bdy0100, bdy0100[t/u/s], bdy0200, bdy0200[t/u/s]).
 This technical report builds on the previous work of Lenau and Hahn (2017).
+The calculations provided there are still valid.